Capture tracking parameters

 To catch tracking parameters, you will need two things.
 The first - unique fields to store captured information.
 In the above image, you can see form template with four fields for chosen UTM tags and one field for base URL (the latter being useful if you place one form on multiple landing pages).
 The number of fields should be equal to the number of query elements you want to catch and store.

 The most important part here is to write down unique HTML names you choose for those form fields, as they will be necessary for the second part.
-Best practice is to make those fields hidden from customers sight.
+The best practice is to make those fields hidden from customers sight.
 It can be done either within the marketing automation form creator or with simple CSS rules.

 Despite the messy look, the script is easy to use.
 It consists of two functions.
 First, named